By Jorge M. Agüero

 The good news is that many countries over the last two decades have made vigorous efforts to inform women of their rights and change the “machista” attitudes that lead to violence.

-But the way that is often done – through mass awareness campaigns — can be counterproductive.
-My research in Peru shows that such campaigns can actually cause a backlash, leading in the short-term to even higher levels of abuse as threatened men seek to regain control in the face of female empowerment.
-The nature of the messaging is crucial.
-My research indicates that government and non-governmental bodies may need to consider alternatives that will transform minds without causing women added grief.
+But the way that is often done – through mass awareness campaigns — can have negative impacts if the campaigns are not carried out in an appropriate manner.
+My research in Peru shows that some of these campaigns could cause a backlash, leading in the short-term to even higher levels of abuse as threatened men seek to regain the control that they believe to be at risk.
+The nature of the campaigns’ messaging is crucial.
+My research indicates that government and non-governmental bodies need to take this into account so as not to cause women added pain.

 A good place to study domestic violence campaigns